BMIRDS/3dMRISegmentation/README.md

 # Citations
 3dMRISegmentation is an open-source library and is licensed under the GNU General Public License (v3).

+If you are using this library, please cite:

 ```Naofumi Tomita, Steven Jiang, Matthew E. Maeder, and Saeed Hassanpour.
 "Automatic Post-Stroke Lesion Segmentation on MR Images using 3D Residual Convolutional Neural Network."
 NeuroImage: Clinical (2020): 102276.```